lverwimp/tf-lm/README.md

 # tf-languagemodel
-**New version** of the scripts: different structure + now compatible with TensorFlow v1.1.
-If you want to continue using the old version, go to branch v0.
+**New version** of the scripts: different structure, more options + pre-trained language models.

+These scripts are compatible with TensorFlow **v1.1**.

 This repository contains scripts for recurrent neural network language modeling with TensorFlow.

-For now, scripts for training a word- or character-level LSTM language model and rescoring n-best hypotheses are included.

-# Installation
+# Installation and setup

 * Python version used: 2.7.5.
 * Install [TensorFlow](https://www.tensorflow.org/versions/0.6.0/get_started/os_setup.html#download-and-setup).
 These scripts are compatible with version 1.1.